How to Get A Person Out of Bed

 How do I prevent injury to myself and to others?

 - Use correct form.
 Do not stretch your back or turn at your waist during the transfer.
-Your body should be aligned (in a straight line), with a straight back and bent knees.
-Do not let the person wrap his arms around your neck or shoulders while moving him.
+Your body should be in a straight line, with a straight back and bent knees.
+Do not let the person wrap his arms around your neck or shoulders while you move him.
 This can cause you a neck or back injury.

 - Look around the room.
 Check for floors that are slick or not level.
 Remove throw rugs and pets before bed transfers.
 Tidy up the area around the bed to prevent falls.
 Make sure the person you are transferring is wearing shoes or socks with nonslip soles.

 - Choose the right equipment.
 You can use a slide board to move the person from the bed to a chair or wheelchair.
 Gait belts, also called transfer belts, can help him stand.
-Check the gait belt safety instructions to ensure the belt can be used for bed transfers.
+Check the gait belt safety instructions to be sure the belt can be used for bed transfers.
 Place the gait belt over the clothing around the person's waist.
 Tighten just enough so you can easily fit both hands underneath the belt.
-Do not use any equipment before a caregiver has shown you how to do so correctly.
+Do not use any equipment before a healthcare provider has shown you how to do so correctly.

 - Prepare the person and other people.
 Tell the person you are transferring what will happen and what he can do to help.
 Ask other people to help move him, depending on the transfer method.